Feature Update FAQs

 Click on the Start button, and in the search box, type winver.
 Press Enter on your Keyboard.
 The second line of the pop-up screen shows your Windows 10 version number.
 Note that Microsoft may also use “friendly” names for each version of Windows 10.

-Currently Drexel supports 1909 (also known as 19H2).
-Some devices on campus may have Windows 10 1903, which is currently being upgraded across the University campus.
-If you are running any version of Windows 10 older than 1909, we recommend you upgrade as soon as possible following the provided instructions.
+Currently Drexel supports 20H2.
+Some devices on campus may have Windows 10 1903 or 1909, which is currently being upgraded across the University campus.
+If you are running any version of Windows 10 older than 20H2, we recommend you upgrade as soon as possible following the provided instructions.

 My home computer received the latest feature update from Microsoft, but my Drexel Computer has not.
 How can I get the latest update?